Crystal Peaks Data Centers

 Who is funding data centers?

 Institutional capital, REITs, private equity, and infrastructure funds are all placing bets on where data center demand will land next.
-But location isn’t just about acreage.
-It’s about workload calibration.
+But location is not just about acreage.
+It is about workload calibration.

-Sites that match regional energy capacity, zoning progression, and infrastructure scalability draw more than tenants—they draw serious capital.
+Sites that match regional energy capacity, zoning progression, and infrastructure scalability draw more than tenants.
+They draw serious capital, especially in competitive data center locations.

 • Energy certainty.
 Locations with expandable utility access and renewable compatibility are prioritized.